Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 reset();
 ```

-At runtime, Node.js implements this by wrapping the code inside the file into a function, then pass the exports variable, module variable, and require function through arguments.
+At runtime, Node.js implements this by wrapping the code inside the file into a function, then passes the `exports` variable, `module` variable, and `require` function through arguments.

 ```js
 // Define CommonJS module: wrapped commonJSCounterModule.js.